SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Setting_up_access_with_CILogon_certificate.md

 > The CILogon Certificate discussed below *can not* be used to digitally
 > sign email.

-[]{#Instructions-for-getting-a-CILogon-Certificate-and-importing-the-certificate-into-your-browser}
+{#Instructions-for-getting-a-CILogon-Certificate-and-importing-the-certificate-into-your-browser}

-Instructions for getting a CILogon Certificate and importing the certificate into your browser[¶](#Instructions-for-getting-a-CILogon-Certificate-and-importing-the-certificate-into-your-browser){.wiki-anchor}
+Instructions for getting a CILogon Certificate and importing the certificate into your browser(#Instructions-for-getting-a-CILogon-Certificate-and-importing-the-certificate-into-your-browser)
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 There are three steps, documented below: